 Heat the oil in a large casserole dish on medium heat and add the mince beef and stir continuously to avoid the meat sticks together into lumps, add salt and pepper.

-Once the meat is almost cooked, add the garlic, onion, tomato and green pepper and cook for around 15 min, stirring continuously.
+Once the meat is almost cooked, add the garlic, onion, tomato and cook for around 15 min, stirring continuously.

 The picadillo will be ready when the potatoes and carrots are cooked.